Sybit-Education/Diveni/README.md

 Create a meeting:

-1. Click on the left GO button to create a new meeting.
+1. Click on the left "GO" button to create a new meeting.
 2. You will be send to the Prepare session page where you can customize the upcoming voting session for your team.
     - 1. In the first row you can decide which poker card set will be used for the upcoming voting session.
     You can chose between 3 sets, Fibonacci, T-shirt sizes and Hours.
 You can also select individually the values of each card set.